chinapedia/wikipedia.abstract.en/Page/Coriolis_force.md

-Corioliskraftanimation.gif In physics, the CORIOLIS FORCE is an inertial or fictitious force[1] that acts on objects that are in motion within a frame of reference that rotates with respect to an inertial frame.
+In physics, the CORIOLIS FORCE is an inertial or fictitious force[1] that acts on objects that are in motion within a frame of reference that rotates with respect to an inertial frame.
 In a reference frame with clockwise rotation, the force acts to the left of the motion of the object.
 In one with anticlockwise (or counterclockwise) rotation, the force acts to the right.
 Deflection of an object due to the Coriolis force is called the CORIOLIS EFFECT.
 Though recognized previously by others, the mathematical expression for the Coriolis force appeared in an 1835 paper by French scientist Gaspard-Gustave de Coriolis, in connection with the theory of water wheels.
 Early in the 20th century, the term _Coriolis force_ began to be used in connection with meteorology.

 Newton's laws of motion describe the motion of an object in an inertial (non-accelerating) frame of reference.
 When Newton's laws are transformed to a rotating frame of reference, the Coriolis and centrifugal accelerations appear.
 When applied to massive objects, the respective forces are proportional to the masses of them.
 The Coriolis force is proportional to the rotation rate and the centrifugal force is proportional to the square of the rotation rate.
 The Coriolis force acts in a direction perpendicular to the rotation axis and to the velocity of the body in the rotating frame and is proportional to the object's speed in the rotating frame (more precisely, to the component of its velocity that is perpendicular to the axis of rotation).
 The centrifugal force acts outwards in the radial direction and is proportional to the distance of the body from the axis of the rotating frame.
 These additional forces are termed inertial forces, fictitious forces or _pseudo forces_.[2]
 They "allow" the application of Newton's laws to a rotating system.
 They are correction factors that do not exist in a non-accelerating or inertial reference frame[3]